The-Shwin/the-shwin.github.io/_pages/about.md

   </head>
 </html>

 Welcome to my website.
 Please feel free to contact me if you have any questions or comments.
-I am currently seeking full-time employment opportunities!
+New project content coming soon!

 About Me
 ======
 I recently finished my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering.
 I am primarily interested in computer engineering and robotics.
 I enjoy working with both hardware and software.

+I am currently working as a Computer Engineer at Galen Robotics, a surgical robotics startup.

 I like learning new skills and playing with new technology.
 Some of my other interests are listed [here](https://theshwin.com/fun_facts/).